FlexShopper/FLEXPRICE/README.md

         });
     </script>
 ```

-###Required Options:
+###Options
+#####- Required
-*   productSelector: '.product' // Selects the product container/containers
+*   `productSelector: '.product'`  Selects the product container or containers
-*   priceSelector: '.price' // Selects the element containing the price relative to the product container
+*   `priceSelector: '.price'` Selects the element containing the price relative to the product container

-###Optional:
+#####- Optional:
-*   targetSelector: '.price' // Selects the element which will be used as the target for insertion - widget is inserted as the last child of the target's parent, defaults to the "priceSelector" option
+*   `targetSelector: '.price'` Selects the element which will be used as the target for insertion - widget is inserted as the last child of the target's parent, defaults to the "priceSelector" option
-*   size: 'SM' // Set the size of the plugin labels (XS,SM,MD, and auto), default auto
+*   `size: 'SM'` Set the size of the plugin labels (XS,SM,MD, and auto), default auto
-*   debug: true // Enable debug mode, default false
+*   `debug: true` Enable debug mode, default false

 ###Configuration Examples: